 I’ve cared for many patients by talking over their mental health needs and providing access to practical solutions.
-I regularly refer people to specialised LGBTIQA+ psychologists to discuss the emotional effects of transitioning, usually with success.
+I regularly refer people to specialised LGBTQI+ psychologists to discuss the emotional effects of transitioning, usually with success.

 Depending on a range of factors, you also may be eligible for a Mental Health Care Plan.

 Maintaining a network of friends, support groups, and family is a crucial piece of the well-being puzzle.
 You may be surprised by the number of people who actually want the best for you.

 Gender dysphoria can be particularly upsetting and confusing for children, especially with a good dose of puberty thrown in.
 Kids typically find social inclusion, self-acceptance, and family relationships harder to navigate than for adults with more life experience.

 I ask parents of trans kids to have the patience of a saint and be prepared to escape their comfort zones.
 I recommend they learn as much as possible about gender identity and the options for social and medical transitioning.